Comparing DBUB Group (OTCMKTS:DBUB) and Conn’s (OTCMKTS:CONN)

 |N/A

-DBUB Group has a beta of 7.42, meaning that its share price is 642% more volatile than the S&P 500.
-Comparatively, Conn’s has a beta of 2.38, meaning that its share price is 138% more volatile than the S&P 500.
+Conn’s has a beta of 2.38, indicating that its stock price is 138% more volatile than the S&P 500.
+Comparatively, DBUB Group has a beta of 7.42, indicating that its stock price is 642% more volatile than the S&P 500.

 Summary